rgmyr/dotfiles/README.md

 Cross-platform setup scripts and config files for Unix-like (macOS, Debian) machines, managed with [chezmoi](https://chezmoi.io).

-Sort of supports WSL - have to manually install `zsh-history-substring-search`, a newer version of `neovim`, there's some hacks to a silence warnings about `zsh` docker completions symlinking, etc.
+Sort of supports WSL - have to manually install `zsh-history-substring-search`, a newer version of `neovim`, there's some hacks to silence warnings about `zsh` docker completions symlinking, etc.

 ## The Setup